OpenSourceEBike/BMSBattery_S_controllers_firmware/README.md

 1. clean the previous built files: $ make -f Makefile_linux clean
 2. build the firmware as main.bin and main.elf: $ make -f Makefile_linux

+# Supported Displays
+The current code has basic functions for kingmeter J-LCD and LCD3/5 implemented, which also allows the use of the Lishui Bluetooth module and the corresponding Forerider app.

+The BluOSEC Android App is in development so that a cheap  [Phone](https://www.kimovil.com/en/compare-smartphones/f_max_d+eurPrice.50) can be used as a display alternative.

+In order to use it you need to buy a cheap blutooth module, for instance a HC-05.
+Blue and Red wires on the display  connector need to be shorted for controller startup, blutooth module needs to be connected as follow: Yellow and Green is Tx/Rx, Black is GND.
+For 5V you have to buy a tiny 50>5V Buck Converter and connect it to the Red wire.
+Do **NOT** connect the module directly to the 36/48V Red wire!
+Do **NOT** connect it to any other PAS or throttle Red wire as the controller's internal power supply can't handle that!

 # Want to help?
 There is always things to improve, don't hesitate to get involved if you have improvements in mind.

-# About displays
-The current code has basic functions for kingmeter J-LCD and LCD3/5 implemented, which also allows the use of the Lishui Bluetooth module and the corresponding Forerider app.
-The BluOSEC Android App is in development so that a cheap  [Phone](https://www.kimovil.com/en/compare-smartphones/f_max_d+eurPrice.50) can be used in conjunction with a blutooth module as a display alternative.